zzaimeche/saltwikiclone/Development-Environment.md

 ## Git Overview

 Salt's source code is managed via [Git](https://git-scm.com/).
-Basic Git knowledge is assumed, but we have examples of somewhat advanced Git workflows in our [Common Workflows][#common-workflows] section.
+Basic Git knowledge is assumed, but we have examples of somewhat advanced Git workflows in our [[Common Workflows|Common-Workflows]] section.

 ### Remotes